statsfm/support-docs/docs/import/README.md

 ---
-title: Import streaming history
+title: About importing
 tags: [import, streams]
 description: Import your streaming history from Spotify
 ---

-# Importing your streaming history
+# About importing

 Spotify provides some streaming data through [their API](https://developer.spotify.com/documentation/web-api/reference/), but this does not include the amount of times you've streamed a specific artist or track.
 In order to gain access to the features listed below, you'll have to import your streaming history.